Buffy the Vampire Slayer: Casting

-In 1996, Katie Holmes and Selma Blair were in the running for the role of Buffy.
-Holmes was too young for the role.
-Actresses who originally auditioned for the role of Buffy and got other roles in the show include Julie Benz (Darla), Elizabeth Anne Allen (Amy Madison), Julia Lee (Chantarelle/Lily Houston), Charisma Carpenter (Cordelia Chase) and Mercedes McNab (Harmony Kendall).
+Katie Holmes and Selma Blair were in the running for the role of Buffy in 1996.
+Natasha Lyonne was also considered for the role but declined it due to not wanting to commit to a series at the age of 16.
+Other actresses who originally auditioned for the role of Buffy and got other roles in the show include Julie Benz (Darla), Elizabeth Anne Allen (Amy Madison), Julia Lee (Chantarelle/Lily Houston), Charisma Carpenter (Cordelia Chase) and Mercedes McNab (Harmony Kendall).
 Bianca Lawson, who played slayer Kendra Young in season 2 of the show, originally auditioned for the role of Cordelia before Carpenter was cast in the role.

 The title role went to Sarah Michelle Gellar, who had appeared as Sydney Rutledge on Swans Crossing and Kendall Hart on All My Children.
 At age 18 in 1995, Gellar had already won a Daytime Emmy Award for Outstanding Younger Leading Actress in a Drama Series.
 In 1996, she originally auditioned for the role of Cordelia.
 After watching her audition, Whedon asked her to come back in and audition for the lead role of Buffy.

 A talent agent spotted David Boreanaz on the sidewalk walking his dog.
 He immediately contacted casting director Marcia Shulman, saying that he had found Angel.

-Anthony Stewart Head had already led a prolific acting and singing career but remained best-known in the United States for a series of twelve coffee commercials with Sharon Maughan for Taster's Choice instant coffee.
+Anthony Stewart Head had already led a prolific acting and singing career but remained best known in the United States for a series of twelve coffee commercials with Sharon Maughan for Taster's Choice instant coffee.
 He accepted the role of Rupert Giles.